 - Prepare ingredients.
 Mince the onion.
 Peel and shred the carrots.
 Leaving skins on, dice the potatoes.
 Shred the mozzarella cheese.

 - In a large pot or Dutch oven, brown the sausage.

 - Add onion and carrots.
 Cook over medium heat until tender.

 - Add potatoes and pour in chicken broth.
 Bring to a boil.
 Reduce heat.
 Cover and simmer for 20 minutes at a low boil.

 - When the potatoes are tender, add 1 cup milk and cook until hot.

-- In a small bowl, whisk together the sour cream, flour, parsley, salt, pepper, and the remaining milk.
+- In a small bowl, whisk together the sour cream, all-purpose flour, dried parsley, kosher salt, freshly ground black pepper, and the remaining milk.